ygalustov/auservices/README.md

-# Collection of web services for Telegram messenger
+# Collection of web services for Messengers

-This set gets public information from various australian websites and convert it into TelegramBotApi format.
+This set gets public information from various australian websites and convert it into Microsoft Bot Framework format, which transmit data to one of the messengers.
+Currently supported Telegram and Slack.

 ## The current list of services

-1. Car registration checking for NSW state.
+1. Car registration checking for NSW State in Australia.

 ## Testing services

-To test run Telegram application and start conversation with *AustralianServicesBot*.
+To test run Telegram or Slack and start conversation with *AustralianServicesBot*.

 If you don't have Telegram application go to https://telegram.org/ and download it for free.

+To get Slack go to https://slack.com/

 # Installation

 ## Global dependencies

-It uses Jasmin2 to run tests and TSD for TypeDefinitions delivery.
+It uses ```Jasmin2``` to run tests and ```Typings``` for TypeDefinitions delivery.

-In addition, TSLint used to check source code quality.
+In addition, ```TSLint``` used to check source code quality.

 So before working install the following:

-    npm install tsd -g
-    npm install jasmin -g
-    npm install tslint -g

-## Local dependencies

-All local dependencies (including TSD definitions) will be installed by the following command

     npm install

 ## Run tests

     npm test